-Note: This page is for Steve Johnson, the pitcher who made his major league debut in 2012; for others with similar names, click here
+Note: This page is for 2010s pitcher Steve Johnson; for others with similar names, click here.

 Steven David Johnson

 - High School St. Paul's High School (Brooklandville)

 - Born August 31, 1987 in Baltimore, MD USA

 Johnson was drafted by the Los Angeles Dodgers in the 13th round of the 2005 amateur draft.
 He was signed by scout Clair Rierson and pitched for the GCL Dodgers that season, going 0-2 with a 9.53 ERA in six games (three starts).
 He split 2006 between the Ogden Raptors (14 starts) and Jacksonville Suns (two relief appearances), going a combined 5-5 with a 3.67 ERA.
 In 2007, he went 3-6 with a 4.85 ERA in 18 games (16 starts) for the Great Lakes Loons.

 Johnson split 2008 between the Loons (13 starts) and Inland Empire 66ers (11 starts), going a combined 12-8 with a 4.32 ERA.
 He led all Dodgers farmhands in wins that year.
 He started the 2009 season in the Dodgers' organization, pitching for the 66ers (18 games, 16 starts) and Chattanooga Lookouts (two starts).
 On July 30, he was traded with minor leaguer Josh Bell to the Baltimore Orioles for George Sherrill.
 He finished the season with the Bowie Baysox.
 Overall, he went a combined 12-7 with a 3.41 ERA in 27 games (25 starts).